lmachens/overwolf-boilerplate/README.md

-# Vite Boilerplate
+# Overwolf Boilerplate

-> Quickly bootstrap a new project with Vite Boilerplate.
+> Quickly bootstrap a new project with Overwolf Boilerplate.

 This boilerplate contains all the tools you need to build a modern web app with TypeScript, React, Vite, Storybook and Express.
 You can use it to quickly bootstrap your project.